will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 14-findthatword print all the line with a certain pertern in a file The 15-countthatword dispalys the number of lines containing a certain patter in a given directory The 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+The 17-hidethisword display all file in a directory that does not contain certain word The 18-letteronly display all line that starts with a letter The 19-AZ script replaces all character
+The 20-hiago file has the script to remove a letter from a given input